4. Copyright Part I: Five Principles of Copyright When Planning to Share | Presentation

 Introduction

 [interactive activity] Please raise your hand if you own a bicycle.
 [Hawa raises hand.]
 Ok, great. [ok to put hands down but ask students for their names.]
 If Javier wants to borrow Hawa’s bicycle, can he? [discussion] No, he needs to ask.
 And if Hawa does not respond, can he borrow it? [discussion] If Hawa says he can borrow it on Tuesday from 11:00-12:00, does that mean he can also use it on Wednesday from 9:00-10:00, or for the rest of the year?
-If he has permission to use it for class can he also use it in a competitive bike race?
+If he has permission to use it to get to class can he also use it in a competitive bike race?
 Can he paint it a different color?
 Since Hawa gave permission to Javier, does that mean Max can also use Hawa’s bicycle?
 No, of course not.

 Copyright is a lot like this bicycle example.
-In the same way that someone owns even an unlocked, unaccompanied bicycle, someone likewise owns the digital artifact you found freely on the web, the picture published in a book you own, the architectural model you saw in Studio, or the cool diagram you saw on a conference poster.
+In the same way that someone owns even an unlocked, unaccompanied bicycle, someone likewise owns the digital artifact you found freely on the web, the picture published in a book you own, the architectural model you saw in Architecture Studio, or the cool diagram you saw on a conference poster.
 In the same way as borrowing a bicycle, you must obtain some sort of permission to use in-copyright works when those rights don’t belong to you.

 Two Dilemmas When Creating With Sharing in Mind

-There are two questions here: 1) How to use others’ work legally and ethically, and 2) Making your work useful for others who may need to customize or adapt it to fit their use.
+There are two questions here: 1) how to use others’ work legally and ethically, and 2) making your work useful for others who may need to customize or adapt it to fit their use.

 Part I: Five Things Everyone Should Know about Copyright